42talents/blog-verify-database-content-from-a-karate-test/README.md

 Karate's slogan is **Test Automation Made Simple**.
 It is a test framework based on Cucumber to write web application tests quickly.
 You can use it as an alternative to REST-assured API testing.

 You write Karate tests in Gherkin.
-We use a BDD style here.
-The following example shows how to create a new log entry and verify the return code 201.
+The following example shows the request to create a new log entry and verify the return code 202.

 ```gherkin
 Scenario: Create a new log entry